 - Experience planning events and programs for college students

 The Center for Fraternity and Sorority Development hires graduate students to serve as graduate assistants annually.
 We offer graduate assistantships and hourly graduate student assistant positions.
 Graduate Assistantships are typically reserved for students who are enrolled in the Higher Education and Student Affairs graduate program.
 Hourly Graduate Assistant positions are for any eligible student regardless of academic department.

 Graduate Practicum Intern

 If you are a graduate student interested in gaining experience working with the fraternity and sorority community, we would love to talk with you.
-The Office of Fraternity and Sorority Life offers student-designed practicum opportunities for graduate students.
+The Center for Fraternity and Sorority Development offers student-designed practicum opportunities for graduate students.